INTERESTING FACTS ABOUT THE INDIAN OCEAN !!!

 The Indian Ocean is the youngest of the five major oceans.

 The Indian Ocean is known as “ratnakara,” which means “the creator of jewels,” by an ancient Sanskrit literature.

 Sanskrit is an ancient Indo-European language of India.

-Some of the big cities situated along the Indian Ocean include Mumbai (India), Durban (South Africa), Perth (Australia) Colombo (Sri Lanka) and Singapore.
+Some of the biggest coastal cities situated along the Indian Ocean include Mumbai (India), Durban (South Africa), Perth (Australia), Colombo (Sri Lanka), and the island-nation of Singapore.